Are you on a tight budget but still want to get your hands on a high-quality acoustic-electric guitar?

 - It doesn’t include an amp

 The Jameson Guitars Full-Size Guitar hits the spot despite being a low-cost combination of acoustic and electric components, and it has a dazzling aesthetic appeal.
-Its simple design makes it suitable for both beginning and advanced players.
+Its simple design makes it suitable for both beginner and intermediate guitar players.

 Furthermore, Jameson Guitars Full-Size Thinline acoustic-electric hosts a built-in EQ and a stock pickup onboard, which translates to a mid-range sound with many audio settings.
 The steel-string guitar boasts die-cast tuners that hold up well and volume and tone controls that are easy to use.